mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 ### Singletons and Witnesses

-In Haskell, singletons are essentially enums used to associate a value with a reflected type.
-I ran into a real-world usage of this while writing
-<https://coronavirus.jle.im/>, a web-based data visualizer of COVID-19 data
-([source here][corona-charts]) in purescript.
+In Haskell, singletons are essentially enums used to associate a value with a reifiable type.
+"Reifiable" here means that you can take the runtime value of a singleton and use it to bring evidence to the type-level.
+I ran into a real-world usage of this while writing <https://coronavirus.jle.im/>, a web-based data visualizer of COVID-19 data ([source here][corona-charts]) in purescript.
 I needed a singleton to represent _scales_ for scatter plots and linking them to the data that can be plotted.
 And, not only did it need to be type-safe in purescript (which has ADTs but not GADTs), it had to be type-safe in the javascript ffi as well.

 [corona-charts]: https://github.com/mstksg/corona-charts/tree/master